 If a graduate student wishes to apply for IRIS data access, he or she must be sponsored by a faculty member who supervises the student’s work.
 If the graduate student is the primary applicant they must also include this faculty sponsor’s information on the IRIS Data Access Application Form.

 How should researchers complete the Restricted Data Use Agreement?

-Before submitting the DUA to the Institutional Official, a researcher should complete both Appendix A and B. Appendix A should include the IRIS data files requested by the researcher (the text of “Current UMETRICS dataset” is suggested).
+Before submitting the RDUA to the Institutional Official, a researcher should complete both Appendix A and B. Appendix A should include the IRIS data files requested by the researcher (the text of “Current UMETRICS dataset” is suggested).
 Appendix B should include the research proposal abstract and the projected end date for the proposed project.

 Once the RDUA is signed by the researcher, research team members, and researcher’s Institutional Official, it should be returned to IRIS.
 IRIS will submit the signed RDUA to the Office of Research and Sponsored Projects at the University of Michigan.

 Who should sign the Restricted Data Use Agreement?